regresscheck/enum_index/README.md

 # EnumIndex
 EnumIndex is a trait to extract variant index from enums in Rust.
 IndexEnum is a trait that allows you to get an enum variant by indexing.
-It only  works on C-like enums.
+It only  works if all parameters of Enum implement Default

 The main case is implementation of your own enum serialization.